 New Florida Laws on Domestic Violence

 A new Florida law is being heralded for the added protection it provides victims of domestic violence.
 However, it is equally as important for a person accused of domestic violence to know the terms of the new legislation and understand what a possible violation looks like.
 Without this knowledge, a defendant may take seemingly harmless actions that result in additional charges and the possibility of jail time.
 The ramifications of a domestic violence conviction can prove serious, resulting in a loss of family, finances, employment and freedom.
-Therefore, it is critical that you secure the services of a knowledgeable attorney as soon as you learn about the charges.
+Therefore, it is critical that you secure the services of a knowledgeable lawyer as soon as you learn about the charges.

 What the Law Says